CTL students win poetry awards

-The Poetry Society of Virginia has honored four student writers from the Center for Teaching and Learning in Edgecomb.
-The students were recognized as part of the society’s national 2020 student contest.
+Eight students from the Center for Teaching and Learning in Edgecomb were honored by the Poetry Society of Virginia as part of the society’s international 2023 student contest.

 The Poetry Society of Virginia is the second oldest state poetry society in the nation.
 The PSV awards its youth poetry winners with monetary prizes of $25, $15, and $10 to first, second, and third places respectively.
 Each honored student also receives notes from their category’s judge offering feedback about his or her poem and details about why it was chosen to be honored.

 Tracy A. Bradford

 Memorial Day 2023 in the Boothbay...

 Sylvia J. Norwood